MathieuNls/precinct/precinct-main.md

 Nevertheless, clones are generally considered a bad practice in software development since they may introduce bugs [@Kapser2006; @Juergens2009; @Li2006].
 If a bug is discovered in one segment of the code that has been copied and pasted several times, then the developers will have to remember the places where this segment has been reused to fix the bug in each place.

-[WAHAB: YOU NEED TO REWRITE THIS PART BY FOCUSING ON TWO CATEGORIES: SEE MY EMAIL] -----------------------------] In the last two decades, there have been many studies and tools that aim at detecting clones.
-They can be grouped into two caterogories:three categories.
+In the last two decades, there have been many studies and tools that aim at detecting clones.
+They can be grouped into two categories: local and remote.
+Local approaches detect clone on developers' workstations or via an IDE plugin.
+Remote approaches, on the other hand, detect clones after they reach the central code repository and notify developers, asynchronously, of the detection result.

+The same set of techniques can be applied for both categories.

-The first category includes techniques that treat the source code as text and use transformation and normalization methods to compare various code fragments [@Johnson1994; @Johnson1993; @Cordy2011; @Roy2008].
+For example, techniques involving treating the source code as text and use transformation and normalization methods to compare various code fragments [@Johnson1994; @Johnson1993; @Cordy2011; @Roy2008].
-The second category includes methods that use lexical analysis, where the source code is sliced into sequences of tokens, similar to the way a compiler operates [@Baker; @Bakera; @Baker2002; @Kamiya2002; @Li2006].
+Another well-known technique is to use lexical analysis, where the source code is sliced into sequences of tokens, similar to the way a compiler operates [@Baker; @Bakera; @Baker2002; @Kamiya2002; @Li2006].
 The tokens are used to compare code fragments.
 Finally, syntactic analysis has also been performed where the source code is converted into trees, more particularly abstract syntax tree (AST), and then the clone detection is performed using tree matching algorithms [@Baxter1998; @Komondoor2000; @Tairas2006; @Falke2008].

+More recently, incremental clone detection has been introduced.
+Incremental clone detection approaches only compute the clone detection on the differences between two versions of the same software by saving the results of the previous analyses ([@Gode2009; @Hummel2010; @Nguyen2012a] are some noticeable examples).
+In rapidly changing and growing software incremental clone detection achieve high efficiency while remaining computationally affordable.

-Although these techniques and tools have been shown to be useful in detecting clones, they operate in an offline fashion (i.e., after the clones have been inserted).
-Software developers might be reluctant to use these tools on a day-to-day basis (i.e., as part of the continuous development process) unless they are involved in a major refactoring effort.
+Software developers might be reluctant to use these remote or local approaches on a day-to-day basis (i.e., as part of the continuous development process) unless they are involved in a major refactoring effort.
 This problem is somehow similar to the problem of adopting bug identification tools.
-Johnson et al. [@Johnson2013] showed that these tools are challenging to use because they do not integrate well with the day-to-day workflow of a developer.
-Also, they output a large amount of data when applied to the entire system, making it hard to understand and analyze their results.
+Literature shows that these tools are challenging to use because they do not integrate well with the day-to-day workflow of a developers, and they output a large amount of data when applied to the entire system, making it hard to understand and analyze their results [@Lewis2013; @Foss2015; @Layman2007; @Ayewah2007; @Ayewah2008; @Johnson2013; @Norman2013; @Hovemeyer2004; @Lopez2011].

-[WAHAB: END OF COMMENT ---------------------------------------------------------------------------------------------]
+The lack of integration with developers' workflow (i.e., coding, testing,  debugging, committing) for tool-based local detection is easy to understand as developers have exit their IDE to use them.
+Hence, using them lead to a significant overhead linked to context-switching [@Robertson2004; @Robertson2006; @Beckwith2006].

+Latoza _et al_ found that it exists six different reasons to duplicate code  ((a) separate developers implement same functionality, (b) copy and paste of example code, (c) design decision distributed over multiple methods, (d) copy of other team’s code base, (e) branch maintained separately, (f) reimplementation by same developer in different language) and developers are aware that they are creating clones in five out of the six situations (b, c, d, e, and f) [@LaToza2006].
+Consequently, warnings provided by IDE-based local detection are truly useful in the unlikely case of two developers re-implementing the same functionality.
+In the other cases, it interrupts developers and can make them lose track of the task at hand and hinder their productivity [@Ko2006d].

+Remote approaches do not hinder the productivity of developers, but we argue that the detection intervenes too late in the development process as the clones have reached the central repository and can be pulled by other members of the organization.
+Consequently, they can use these clones in their code and make their removal even more challenging.
+Finally, notifications from remote approaches arrive too late as developers will likely have move to another task.

 In this paper, we present PRECINCT (PREventing Clones INsertion at Commit Time) that focuses on preventing the insertion of clones at commit time, i.e., before they reach the central code repository.
 PRECINCT is clone detection technique that relies on the use of pre-commit hooks capabilities of modern source code version control systems.
 A pre-commit hook is a process that one can implement to receive the latest modification to the source code done by a given developer just before the code reaches the central repository.
 PRECINCT intercepts this modification and analyses its content to see whether a suspicious clone has been introduced or not.
-A flag is raised if a code fragment is suspected to be a clone of an existing code segment.
+A flag is raised, source code version control systems such as Git [^1], if a code fragment is suspected to be a clone of an existing code segment.
-In fact, PRECINCT, itself, can be seen as a pre-commit hook that detects clones that might have been inserted in the latest changes with regard to the rest of the source code.
-This said, only a fraction of the code is analysed, making PRECINCT efficient compared to leading clone detection techniques such as NICAD (Accurate Detection of Near-miss Intentional Clones) [@Cordy2011].
+This said, only a fraction of the code is analyzed, in an incremental manner, making PRECINCT computationally efficient.

-Moreover, the detected clones are presented using a classical ‘diff’ output that developers are familiar with.
-PRECINCT is also well integrated with developers' workflow since it is used in conjunction with a source code version control systems such as Git [^1].
+PRECINCT does not hinder the productivity of developers as it stays away developers IDE and does not produce lengthy or hard to interpret results.
+Also, our approach prevents the inserted clones to reach the central repository and to be versioned by other developers.
+We believe that acting at commit-time is the best tradeoff between remote and local approaches.
+To the best of our knowledge, PRECINCT is the first clones detection engine that operates at commit-time.

 Many taxonomies have been published in an attempt to classify clones into types [@Mayrand1996; @Balazinska1999; @Koschke2006; @Bellon2007; @Kontogiannis; @Kapser].
 Despite the particularities of each proposed taxonomy, researchers agree on the following classification.